-As it is our intention to repeat this hike, we board a bus from Colombo, accompanied by Sarath’s friend Siva, who is a Tamil.
-From the small town of Puttalam, another bus brings us around a large lagoon, through vast plantations of coconut palms (Cocos nucifera).
+It is now our intention to repeat this hike, accompanied by Sarath’s friend Siva, who is a Tamil.
+We board a bus from Colombo, heading north, and from the small town of Puttalam, another bus brings us around a large lagoon, through vast plantations of coconut palms (Cocos nucifera).
 These trees are very hardy, growing in pure sand, as long as there is enough water underground.
 In large pans, salt is extracted from sea water, which evaporates in the strong sunshine, leaving salt behind.
 We also pass small saltwater ponds, where various waders are fouraging, including Kentish plover (Charadrius alexandrinus) and black-winged stilt (Himantopus himantopus).

-As the following day is a Sunday, no ferry will leave for the small island of Karativu.
+The following day is a Sunday, and as this area is mainly inhabited by Christians, no ferry will leave for the small island of Karativu.
 Instead, we arrange with some fishermen, who are going to the island this evening, to take us there – for the huge amount of 70 US Cents for the three of us.
-The fishermen load their boat with various items, such as wooden beams, palm leaves for thatching, and diesel for the boat engine.
-Huge flocks of ring-necked parakeets (Psittacula krameri) pass over Kalpitiya, coming from the coast, while numerous house crows (Corvus splendens) fly the opposite way.
+The fishermen load their boat with various items, including wooden beams, palm leaves for thatching, and diesel for the boat engine.
+Huge flocks of ring-necked parakeets (Psittacula krameri) pass over Kalpitiya, heading inland, while numerous house crows (Corvus splendens) fly the opposite way.

-My companions take their seat on top of the engine hull, while I am a bit more comfortable on a pile of palm leaves.
+My companions take their seat on top of the engine hull, whereas I am a bit more comfortable on a pile of palm leaves.
 Heading north, the boat passes several islets, covered in mangrove, which serves as night roost for numerous great white egrets (Ardea alba) and little egrets (Egretta garzetta).
-The sun sets over the ocean, colouring the sky in an orgy of red.
+The sun sets over the ocean, adding an orgy of red to the sky.
 A clear planet is seen, but there is no moon at all.
 After a while, stars begin to appear.

 Karativu is only inhabited during the fishing season, and most of the fishermen’s wives and children remain on the mainland.
-The village here comprises about a hundred huts, constructed of branches, covered with palm-leaf mats.
-Some huts are completely open, while others are equipped with walls, made from palm leaves.
+The village here consists of about a hundred huts, constructed of branches, covered with palm-leaf mats.
+Some huts are completely open, others are equipped with walls, made from palm leaves.
 Coconut palms, low and windblown, grow among the huts.
-On several mats, fish are spread out to dry in the sun, protected against crows and dogs by fine-meshed nets.
+Numerous fish have been spread out on mats to dry in the sun, protected against crows and dogs by fine-meshed nets.

 These fishermen are Catholics, and a small church has been constructed on the island.
 As today is Sunday, the men are not going out fishing.
-Instead, they sit in small groups, talking while they repair their nets.
+Instead, they sit in small groups and talk, while they repair their nets.
 The cost of a large net is around 30,000 Rupees (c.
 3,000 US$), but just three lucky fishing trips are able to pay for it.

 At lunch time, we are served rice and a meat curry.